Searching Stochastic Gravitational Wave Background Landscape Across Frequency Bands: Methodology

-The bin-wise variance $\Omega^2_{\rm N}(f_k)$ and the point spectrum \(\hat{\Omega}(f_k)\) are reported in the third observing run results for the isotropic stochastic gravitational wave search that utilizes Advanced LIGO and Virgo detectors \cite{abbott2017upper,abbott2019search,abbott2021upper}.

-For the next-generation detectors LISA and CE, we use the same likelihood in \cref{bayesian}, set \(\hat{\Omega}(f_k)=0\) since no data are available, and construct \(\Omega_{\rm N}^2(f_k)\) from the detectors' design specifications to obtain their projected sensitivity to our model.
+where $\hat{\Omega}(f_k)$ and $\Omega^2_{\rm N}(f_k)$ are the per-bin point estimates and variances.
+For Advanced LIGO, these are reported in~\cite{abbott2017upper,abbott2019search,abbott2021upper}.
+This expression is valid in the weak signal regime.
+For the LIGO O3 analysis no statistically significant SGWB has been detected, so this condition holds trivially.
+For CE and LISA, as shown in Fig.~S1, $\Omega_N(f) \gg \Omega_{\rm PLIS}(f)$ at all frequencies, so this condition is satisfied at the sensitivity contour boundaries.

+For future detectors such as LISA and CE there is no realized dataset, so we present projected sensitivities.
+Following the standard definition, sensitivity is characterized by the median significance for data generated under the null hypothesis $H_0$ \cite{Cowan:2010js}.
+In our projections $H_0$ corresponds to the absence of any SGWB signal in the band, so the resulting sensitivity regions represent the best case, since additional astrophysical or instrumental contributions would only degrade the sensitivity.
+Using the Gaussian likelihood in Eq.~(7) with the design sensitivity $\Omega_N(f_k)$ and the likelihood ratio $\Lambda(\vec{\theta})\equiv p(d\mid\vec{\theta})/p(d\mid\vec{0})$, one finds $\bigl\langle -2\ln\Lambda(\vec{\theta})\bigr\rangle_{H_0}=\sum_k \Omega_{\rm GW}^2(f_k\mid\vec{\theta})/\Omega_N^2(f_k)$, since $\langle\hat{\Omega}(f_k)\rangle_{H_0}=0$.
 The construction of the sensitivities $\Omega_{\rm N}(f_k)$ differ between the CE and LISA.
 For CE, we assume two detectors at the current LIGO sites and perform a cross-correlation measurement.
 For LISA, the three arms are coupled and therefore not independent; we assume the instrument noise is known and construct \(\Omega_{\rm N}^2(f_k)\) from auto-correlation measurements of the A and E TDI channels, as outlined in \cref{S_App1,S_App2} of the Supplemental Materials.

-We also present complementary NANOGrav exclusion contours, identifying regions of parameter space whose predicted signals are in tension with the reported per-bin estimates \(\hat{\Omega}(f_k)\) and their variances.
-Because the model parameters \(\vec{\theta}\) are not linearly proportional to the overall amplitude of \(\Omega_{\rm GW}(f\mid\vec{\theta})\), a symmetric Gaussian likelihood would over-penalize predictions that lie below the one-sided PTA upper limits in some frequency bins.
-Accordingly, for the NANOGrav exclusion we adopt a one-sided treatment by inserting \(\operatorname{sign}\!\bigl(\Omega_{\rm GW}(f_k\mid\vec{\theta})-\hat{\Omega}(f_k)\bigr)\) into each per-bin term of the likelihood, so that only upward excursions above the reported bounds are penalized while sub-threshold predictions do not reduce the likelihood.